umar0530/FYP/README.md

 By utilizing advanced algorithms and machine learning techniques, this feature provides personalized recommendations, real-time travel insights, and interactive itineraries.
 Serving as a virtual travel companion, the AI guidance system offers valuable suggestions based on user preferences, budget constraints, and time availability, ensuring a smooth and enriching journey.

+To see the actual pictures of the demo.check out "screen2" "screen3"